 Why Do You Have a Food Allergy?

-Scientists agree that more people seem to be developing food allergies than ever before, but they can’t quite figure out the cause.
+Scientists agree that more people seem to be developing oral immunotherapy for food allergy than ever before, but they can’t quite figure out the cause.
 This means that we don’t know why food allergies are increasingly common, although some researchers point to environmental factors and how food is harvested.
 However, just because we don’t know why food allergies are common doesn’t mean we don’t know what causes a food allergy biologically speaking.

 A food allergy is a result of a response from the immune system.
 When you ingest a food that you are allergic to, your immune system tags one of the food components as dangerous to your body and triggers a response from the immune system.
 Your body releases histamines, which can cause a variety of physical symptoms that are associated with food allergies.